Laurent Martin “Lo”

 b, 1955, Paris, France

 The gravity-defying bamboo sculptures by Laurent Martin “Lo” swing in the air, drawing curves of harmony like the gracious strokes of Chinese calligraphy.
 His creations immerse the viewer in the physical and sensorial virtues of the organic material.
-Closely bound to the forces of nature, Lo starts shaping each sculpture manipulating living bamboo.
 Following the knots and fibres of the plant, the sculptures’ structure is shaped using tension and fishing rods.
 The bamboo is then dried for months, exposed to the strong Mediterranean elements.
 This intervention is the basis for the final pieces which are constructed with the organic material, fishing lines and metal and ceramic weights.
 Like Calder’s mobiles, the sculptures follow strict mathematical laws of movement and balance.
 His manipulation of the bamboo plants from solid canes to thin and articulating contours, creates mobile sculptures where the artwork consists of not only the bamboo itself, but also the intangible hollow space within and the shadows and silhouettes they project.
 A fragile harmony is achieved through opposites: flexibility and strength, fullness and void, light and shadow, movement and quietness.

 Through his travels, Lo developed deep insight and knowledge into bamboo’s properties as well as traditional and contemporary techniques to grow and work with the material.
 Beyond its physical characteristics such as flexibility, resistance, density and lightness; it was the spiritual properties of bamboo that would captivate him and become the soul of his poetic creations.